Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 nano /mnt/etc/fstab
 </pre>

-According to the [linux fstab page](http://man7.org/linux/man-pages/man5/fstab.5.html), the `defaults` flag sets the following options: `rw, suid, dev, exec, auto, nouser, async` You can check what each of these flags do on the [linux mount page](http://man7.org/linux/man-pages/man8/mount.8.html).
+According to the [linux fstab page](http://man7.org/linux/man-pages/man5/fstab.5.html), the `defaults` flag sets the following options: `rw, suid, dev, exec, auto, nouser, async` you can check what each of these flags do on the [linux mount page](http://man7.org/linux/man-pages/man8/mount.8.html).

 The `noatime` flag eliminates the need of the system to make writes to the file system for files which are simply being read.